 Ways to share

-At the start of our HeadStart journey we reflected on the work we do linked to mental health and additional support we put in place for our pupils.
-As every single pupil has special educational needs they are therefore at a higher risk of developing mental health difficulties now and in the future.
+At the start of our journey we reflected on the work we do linked to mental health and additional support we put in place for our pupils.
+As every single pupil has special educational needs (SEN) they are therefore at a higher risk of developing mental health difficulties now and in the future.

 Research has shown that staff working with children with mental health difficulties experience higher stress levels and therefore at higher risk of developing mental health difficulties themselves, we have always tried to support staff wellbeing the best that we could.

-Using this form now leads to staff doing a resilience conversation and seeing if further support could be put in place for the pupil.
-An example of this, staff handed a Welfare concern in from a year 5 pupil with Autism which reported she was worried about her elder brother, this lead to a resilience conversation which identified her mood was low because she could not communicate with her younger sibling who could only communicate through sign language we could then help with this.
+Using this form now leads to staff doing a resilience conversation to see if further support could be put in place for the pupil.
+An example of this, staff handed a Welfare concern in from a year 5 pupil with Autism which reported she was worried about her elder brother, this led to a resilience conversation which identified her mood was low because she could not communicate with her younger sibling who could only communicate through sign language; we could then help with this.

 Ways to share